alexandreaco/kamaji_quartz/model/README-Model.txt

 		Returns a single string containing all approved emails in the database.
 The emails are separated by semicolons.

 function checkEmail()

+	This function returns true if the email is approved by the admin and false if it is not.

 	Input